 Principle of involuntary sacrifice: The notion that costs of civil rights advances are always placed on blacks or low-income whites.

 Property interest in whiteness: Idea that white skin and identity are economically valuable.
 A good paper on this is Cheryl Harris, Whiteness as Property.

 Psychological wage (Du Bois)

 Race - "the idea that the human species is divided into distinct groups on the basis of inherited physical and behavioral differences.
 Genetic studies in the late 20th century refuted the existence of biogenetically distinct races, and scholars now argue that “races” are cultural interventions reflecting specific attitudes and beliefs that were imposed on different populations in the wake of western European conquests beginning in the 15th century."
 Source: Encyclopedia Britannica.
 According to John J. Macionis, author of one of the classical textbooks for undergraduate college courses, Sociology (6th edition, Prentice-Hall, 1997), "A race is a category composed of people who share biologically transmitted traits that members of a society deem socially significant. ...
 Although in the United States we readily distinguish "black" and "white" people, research confirms that our population is genetically mixed...
 In short, no matter what people may think, race is no black-and-white issue." (page 320)

-Race as a social construction - this is another of the tenets of Critical Race Theory
+Race as a social construction is one of the tenets of Critical Race Theory.